atsikiridis/atsikiridis.github.io/_pages/about.md

 In 2023, I completed my PhD in the [Department of Informatics](https://www.dept.aueb.gr/en/cs) of [Athens University of Economics and Business](https://www.dept.aueb.gr/en/cs).
 I was very fortunate to be advised by [Vangelis Markakis](http://pages.cs.aueb.gr/~markakis/) and be part of the department's [Theory Group](http://pages.cs.aueb.gr/othersites/TheoryGroup/index.html).

 Here is my [CV](/assets/pdf/academic-cv.pdf).

+<span style="color:blue">I am currently on the academic job market.
+Please feel free to get in touch</span>.

 *Program Committees:* WINE (24), SAGT (23), AAMAS (25), ECAI (24)